Spiced Vegetable Curry

 Key Techniques

-- Tempering (tadka) - blooming whole spices in hot oil or ghee
+- Tempering (tadka): blooming whole spices in hot oil to release essential oils

 Classic Dishes